UXCraftForScientificSoftware/Better-Design-and-Usability-for-open-source-science-software/episodes/09_Conducting_a_rapid_usability_assessment.md

 ## Questions

-  - How do I develop an appropriate recruitment strategy based on the chosen target user audience?
-  - How do I find users that I don't have a connection with already?
+  - How do I better understand what a user is thinking or expecting as they progress through a task?
+  - How do I support users to move through blocks and errors without offering the solution and biasing their task?
-  - How do I manage scheduling and how to coordinate user experience research sessions?
+  - How can I observe task completion and also take notes?
-  - How do I decline users that do not meet my requirements as a chosen user audience?

 ::::::::::::::::::::::::::::::::::::::::::::::::